Buy a Determination Chinese/Japanese Scroll

 Passion for a Cause Scroll

-Depending on context, this word can mean "cordial", "enthusiastic", "passionate" or "passionately".
+Depending on the context, 熱情 can mean “cordial,” “enthusiastic,” “passionate,” or “passionately.”

-This version is sometimes used in Japanese but the character order is more common in Chinese and Korean Hanja.
-The meaning in Japanese for this Kanji order is "ardour" or "zeal" but rarely used in modern Japan.
-I suggest you choose a different version of "passion" if your audience is Japanese.
+This version is sometimes used in Japanese, but the character order is more common in Chinese and Korean Hanja.
+The meaning in Japanese for this Kanji order is ardor/ardour or zeal but rarely used in modern Japan.
+I suggest you choose a different version of “passion” if your audience is Japanese.

 See Also: Persistence | Devotion | Tenacity | Commitment | Motivation